coreos/docs/os/using-systemd-and-udev-rules.md

-# Using systemd and udev Rules
+# Using systemd and udev rules

 In our example we will use libvirt VM with CoreOS and run systemd unit on disk attach event.
 First of all we have to create systemd unit file `/etc/systemd/system/device-attach.service`: